-The purpose of this policy is to ensure that campus departments* can be contacted in the event of a computer or network security incident.
-The ability to quickly contact responsible departmental personnel and have them take appropriate action can mitigate the negative effects of an incident both locally in the department and more globally throughout the campus and the Internet.
+The purpose of this policy is to ensure that campus departments* can be contacted in the event of a security incident.
+The ability to quickly contact responsible departmental personnel and have them take appropriate action can mitigate the negative effects of an incident.

-Because of these risks, central campus security personnel must take action when they become aware of a security incident specifically involving a UC Berkeley computer.
-In cases where the incident poses a potentially serious threat to campus information system resources or the Internet, the computer will be immediately blocked from network access.
+The Information Security Office will take immediate action when we become aware of a security incident.
+In cases where the incident poses a potentially serious threat to campus information systems or the Internet, the computer will be immediately blocked from network access.

-Information Security and Policy (ISP) refers to a database of IP addresses and associated contact information when it needs to notify security contacts of any security issues regarding a computer under their responsibility.
+The Information Security Office refers to a database of IP addresses and associated contact information when it needs to notify security contacts of any security issues regarding a computer under their responsibility.
 To implement this procedure, each department needs to appoint and enter a security contact and one or more backup contacts into this database.
 (See Updating a Department's Security Contact Email Address.)
 Groups of departments may agree to share contacts for efficiency.

 All security contacts for a given department should be reachable through a single email address (e.g., email@example.com).
 There should be a single departmental encryption key for exchanging secure messages with central campus security personnel.

 Security contacts must respond to security incident reports from central campus security staff and pass them on to responsible departmental or third party support personnel as appropriate.
 Contacts need to have some familiarity with the computers in their department and be able to determine who a responsible technical person is; it is not necessary for the contact to have extensive security expertise.

 Security contacts are responsible for ensuring that the appropriate personnel takes action in response to each security incident (including escalating the incident to an appropriate departmental authority if action is not taken) and that the resolution of each incident is reported to firstname.lastname@example.org.